kirkch/JUnitMosaic/README.md

 and secondly a micro benchmarking harness.

-*Project Status:  Conceptual/Exploratory.
-Started 10th June 2013.*
+*Project Status:  Exploratory.
+The basics work, feedback to help improve the project welcome.*

 ## QuickCheck integration